 ECoC40: 40 years of European Capitals of Culture

-White paper on the future of the European Capitals of Culture presented in Chemnitz
+White paper on the future of the European Capitals of Culture

 40 impulses for the further development of Europe's largest cultural programme

-The white paper is based on a comprehensive study that summarises the findings of management and artistic directors from 64 past and future European Capitals of Culture.
-The study recommends adjustments in four key areas.
+The white paper is based on a comprehensive study that brings together the findings of management and artistic directors from 64 past and future European Capitals of Culture and contains specific recommendations for the further development of the European Capitals of Culture programme.

 The scientists of the project